lauralwd/azolla_phd_thesis/source/16_chapter_6_symbiosis-reproduction.md

 In contrast, transcripts of two GAMYB (Azfi_s0004.g008455 and Azfi_s0021.g015882) increased up to 4 fold in sporophytes with decreased miR319 on TL with FR.
 The location of miR319 binding is shown for the GAMYB encoded in Azfi_s0004.g008455 (Supplementary Figure S8).

-Phylogenetic analyses revealed that the GAMYB targeted by miR319 were on the same leaf as the GAMYB33 from Arabidopsis and were placed next to each other, probably because they arose from gene duplication (Figure  8).
+Phylogenetic analyses revealed that the GAMYB targeted by miR319 were on the same leaf as the GAMYB33 from Arabidopsis and were placed next to each other, probably because they arose from gene duplication (+@fig:fig6_8).
 This is consistent with the whole genome duplication observed at the base of Azolla fern evolution [@Li2018].
 We conclude, therefore, that miR319/GAMYB is responsive in sporophytes undergoing FR-induced transition to IS.